 Members of the Board who are not Company employees ("Non-Employee Directors") receive compensation for their service.
 Mr. Colo, our CEO, does not receive any compensation for his service as a member of the Board.
 The Human Resources and Compensation Committee annually reviews the total compensation of our Non-Employee Directors and each element of our Non-Employee Director compensation program.
 As part of this process, the Human Resources and Compensation Committee evaluates market data, including data provided by its independent compensation consulting firm, and makes a recommendation to the Board.

-DIRECTOR COMPENSATION YEAR ENDED DECEMBER 31, 2020
+DIRECTOR COMPENSATION YEAR ENDED DECEMBER 31, 2021

-The following table shows compensation earned by or paid to all persons who were directors during 2020 who were not also executive officers during such period.
+The following table shows compensation earned by or paid to all persons who were Non-Employee Directors during 2021.